openSUSE/news-o-o/_posts/2010-12-28-the-first-marketing-collaboration-days-are-over-but-more-will-come.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2010-12-28 15:03:28+00:00
 layout: post
 link: https://news.opensuse.org/2010/12/28/the-first-marketing-collaboration-days-are-over-but-more-will-come/
+slug: the-first-marketing-collaboration-days-are-over-but-more-will-come
-title: "The first Marketing Collaboration days are over but more will come!\
+title: The first Marketing Collaboration days are over but more will come!
-  "
+wordpress_id: 6034
 categories:
 - Events
 - Project
 ---

 On the 6th of December, the openSUSE marketing team held the first of three Collaboration Days.
 The goal of these days was to get on IRC together and get some tasks done.
 Each day was organized by a team of two volunteers who build up a list of possible task which on the day itself were to be picked up by the attendees.